So today I have a bit of very important information to share with you all:

 I asked some of my wedding planner friends about their thoughts on month-of coordination, and they had some excellent insight:

 “I always tell clients (both potential new clients and those that are retained) that day-of coordination doesn’t really exist.
 The best way to illustrate my point is to tell them that the last thing they want is for someone to literally come in the day before (or even day of) your wedding and try to interpret your months and months of planning and execute it to a tee.
 The benefit of having a month of coordinator is have someone there to help you in those last 30 days when everything is hectic and stress is at its highest point.
 Head counts are due, floor plans need to be finalized, payments ate due, wedding party members (and family) are driving you nuts with questions, etc. it’s exhausting and it’s always nice to have someone that you can hand off many of the items to.
 It is also the critical time to develop and solidify a wedding weekend schedule.
 I like to be able to develop a special relationship with my clients through the planning process, which allows me to be understand their needs, wants, likes, dislikes, etc. so that they feel comfortable coming to me throughout the process, but more so in those last 30 days.” – Kelly of Just Save The Date Events

-“I think it’s important for my couples to realize that it’s impossible for someone to effectively run an event if they are just doing “day-of.”
-We can’t know the details, the vendors, create a timeline, backup plans, and fully pour into the event if we aren’t putting in the hours before hand with the couple, the vendors, the venue, and fully understand every aspect to create the special day.” – Emily of Emily Grace Design
+“I think it’s important for couples to realize that it’s impossible for someone to effectively run an event if they are just doing “day-of.”
+We can’t know the details, the vendors, create a timeline, backup plans, and fully pour into the event if we aren’t putting in the hours before hand with the couple, the vendors, the venue, and fully understand every aspect to create the special day.” – Emily of Treasury Rentals

-So tell me- are any of you planning on hiring a “month-of” coordinator?
+So tell me- are any of you planning on hiring a “month-of” coordinator or event manager?
 How are you going to make sure your wedding day runs smoothly?